The Process Of Cultural Competence In The

 ©Copyrighted by Campinha-Bacote (2010); not to be reprinted without permission

-[*Duplication/Copying of The Process of Cultural Competence in the Delivery of Healthcare Services: All four (4) above versions/figures of The Process of Cultural Competence in the Delivery of Healthcare Services and its mnemonic (ASKED) representation are copyrighted and therefore cannot be duplicated/copied without written permission from the author, Dr. Josepha Campinha-Bacote, or her designee.
+[*Duplication/Copying of above pictorial/graphic representations of The Process of Cultural Competence in the Delivery of Healthcare Services (all of the above four versions/figures of The Process of Cultural Competence in the Delivery of Healthcare Services) and its mnemonic version (ASKED); in addition to the below Competence/ Humility Ambigram (figure 5) representation, are copyrighted and therefore cannot be duplicated/copied without written permission from the author, Dr. Josepha Campinha-Bacote, or her designee.
 Transcultural C.A.R.E.
 Associates has a policy regarding the unauthorized use of these copyrighted models.]

 My model, as well as a medley of other definitions and conceptualizations of cultural competence, has created intense discussion around the construct of cultural competence, questioning its true ability to address cross-cultural problems in healthcare delivery.
 One ongoing debate centers around the relationship between cultural competence and cultural humility, a term coined by Melanie Tervalon and Jann Murray-Garcia in 1998.
 This lively debate stimulated me to introduce a new paradigm of thought regarding the relationship between cultural competence and cultural humility that addressed the limitations of previous competing views.
 This paradigm shift challenges the on-going debates that suggests that cultural competence be redefined, replaced with cultural humility, or viewed in apposition (i.e. side-by-side) to cultural humility.
 This shift necessitates that cultural humility and cultural competence enter into a synergetic relationship, resulting in a combined effect that is greater than the sum of their separate effects.
 I coined the term ‘cultural competemility’ to describe this synergistic relationship.
 The origin of cultural competemility is the deliberate blending of the terms cultural competence (compete) and cultural humility (mility) to create the coined, term cultural competemility.
 It is my assertion that the term ‘cultural competemility’ has the potential to contribute to positively impacting the delivery of culturally conscious healthcare services and experiences to all patients, families, and the community.